zbm-dev/zfsbootmenu/docs/man/generate-zbm.5.rst

 **CommandLine**

-  If you're making a unified EFI file or a syslinux configuration, this is the command line passed to the boot image.
+  If you're making a unified EFI file, this is the command line passed to the boot image.

 **Path**